Nita121388/vscode-codepath/README.md

 ## English

-CodePath is a powerful VS Code extension that helps developers visualize and track code execution paths through interactive node-based graphs.
-Create, manage, and navigate through your code flow with ease using both text and visual diagram representations.
+CodePath is a VS Code extension that helps developers visualize and track code execution paths through interactive node-based graphs.
+Create, manage, and navigate through your code flow using both text and visual diagram representations.

 ### 🚀 Quick Start